mubbie/mubbie.github.io/_posts/2024-12-27-URL-encoding.md

 Berners-Lee has already proposed the ideas of the [World Wide Web](https://www.w3.org/History/1989/proposal.html).
 However, for this network to function, it needed a standardized way to identify and locate resources.
 To address this need, he proposed the idea of the [URL](http://1997.webhistory.org/www.lists/www-talk.1991/0018.html) to serve as a "document identifier."
 The URL became one of the three core components of the web, alongside **HTML** (for structuring documents) and **HTTP** (for transferring them).

-Initially, URLs were simple and primarily used to point to static files hosted on servers [Over time](https://blog.cloudflare.com/the-history-of-the-url/), they evolved alongside the web into a versatile system supporting dynamic content, user inputs, and even encrypted communication.
+Initially, URLs were simple and primarily used to point to static files hosted on servers.
+[Over time](https://blog.cloudflare.com/the-history-of-the-url/), they evolved alongside the web into a versatile system supporting dynamic content, user input, and even encrypted communication.
 Throughout this evolution, the central principle of universality—the idea that URLs should work on any device and in any context—has stood the test of time.

 ## ASCII and Its Role in URL Encoding